Mandela’s Education Legacy: Toronto Event and Global Campaigns

 No time to read?
 Get a summary

-Yesterday, Toronto commemorated Mandela in its own special way.
-More than 450 students from around the city joined speakers and performers to celebrate his life’s work and highlight their commitment to carrying on his educational legacy on the University of Toronto campus.
-Co-founder of Free The Children, Marc Kielburger, joined the crowd via Skype from the ground in South Africa where he has spent time personally mourning Mandela’s passing.
-Students in South Africa were able to share their hopes and concerns for the future of their country while Toronto students shared Mandela’s impact on their own lives.
+Recently, Toronto marked Mandela’s enduring legacy in its own distinctive way.
+More than 450 students from across the city gathered on the University of Toronto campus, listening to speakers and enjoying performances that celebrated Mandela’s lifetime of service and underscored a shared commitment to carry forward his educational ideals.
+Co-founder of Free The Children, Marc Kielburger, connected with the crowd by Skype from South Africa, where he has spent time mourning Mandela’s passing in person.
+Students in South Africa shared hopes and concerns for their country’s future while Toronto students reflected on Mandela’s impact in their own daily lives.

-Special guests included the Honourable David C. Onley, Lieutenant Governor of Ontario, Platinum selling and JUNO Award-winning recording artist Shawn Desman, Canadian rapper and record producer Kardinal Offishall and Grammy and JUNO Award winner Nelly Furtado!
+Among the guests were the Honourable David C. Onley, Lieutenant Governor of Ontario, platinum-selling and JUNO Award-winning recording artist Shawn Desman, Canadian rapper and record producer Kardinal Offishall, and Grammy and JUNO Award winner Nelly Furtado.

-In September, Free The Children announced that this would be the Year of Education – a year-long initiative with the goal of building 200 new schools in developing communities overseas.
-In honour of Mandela, 100 of those will be built in Africa, specifically Kenya, Ghana and Sierra Leone.
+In September, Free The Children announced the Year of Education, a year-long initiative aimed at building 200 new schools in developing communities overseas.
+Of those, 100 are slated for Africa, with projects in Kenya, Ghana, and Sierra Leone.

 Share post: